spatie/searchindex/README.md

 ```php
 SearchIndex::getResults('look for this');
 ```
-To learn how to perform more advanced queries an array may be passed.
+To perform more advanced queries an array may be passed.
 Read the [official documentation](https://github.com/algolia/algoliasearch-client-php#search) to learn what's possible.

 ###All other operations